Music of the Soviet Union: Soviet estrada

 The term "estrada artists" in the Soviet period usually referred to performers of traditional Popular music (although the actual term estrada (stage) is much wider) accompanied by symphony orchestras (with occasional choral backup).
 They sang songs written by professional composers and poets/songwriters.
 The songs were designed for vocal prowess, had clear, catchy melodies, accompaniment is given to a secondary role.
-Therefore, Soviet еstrada was dominated by solo singers with good vocal abilities, not to play the instrument and its repertoire writing themselves.
+Therefore, Soviet estrada was dominated by solo singers with good vocal abilities, not to play the instrument and its repertoire writing themselves.
 The songs played by these singers constitute the stage song genre in the Soviet Union.

 Among the artists of the early period were Leonid Utesov (also one of the pioneers of Soviet jazz), Mark Bernes, Lyubov Orlova, Coretti Arle-Titz, Klavdiya Shulzhenko, Rashid Behbudov.
 Among the many artists of the Khrushchev Thaw and the Era of Stagnation were Yuri Gulyaev, Larisa Mondrus, Aida Vedishcheva, Tamara Miansarova, Lidia Klement, Eduard Khil, Maria Pakhomenko, Edita Piekha, Vladimir Troshin, Maya Kristalinskaya, Vadim Mulerman, Heli Lääts, Uno Loop, Anna German, Valery Obodzinsky, Joseph Kobzon, Muslim Magomayev, Valentina Tolkunova, Lyudmila Zykina, Lev Leshchenko, Lyudmila Senchina, Leonid Smetannikov, Sofia Rotaru, Alla Pugacheva, Valery Leontiev and Sergei Zakharov - all of them graduates of music courses in universities and conservatories.
-Songs by these artists are often included in the soundtracks for films and television dramas, TV movies and miniseries, and vice versa, for songs from film and TV soundtracks were and are often included in the repertoire of еstrada artists.
+Songs by these artists are often included in the soundtracks for films and television dramas, TV movies and miniseries, and vice versa, for songs from film and TV soundtracks were and are often included in the repertoire of estrada artists.

 As traditional popular music was the main official direction of Soviet estrada, it was subjected to a particularly rigorous censorship.
 Usually the songs were composed by members of the Union of Composers (the most famous among them being Aleksandra Pakhmutova, Vasily Solovyov-Sedoi, Tikhon Khrennikov, David Tukhmanov, Raimonds Pauls, Yevgeny Krylatov etc.) and song lyrics were written by professional and trustworthy poets and songwriters who also were USC members (Mikhail Matusovsky, Vasily Lebedev-Kumach, Nikolai Dobronravov, Robert Rozhdestvensky, Mikhail Tanich, Leonid Derbenyov, Yuri Entin, Ilya Reznik, Grigore Vieru).
 All this is defined as the high demands on the material and the narrow limits of creativity, especially lyrically.
-The еstrada songs mostly then were about love, nature or about patriotism, ideology, history and national pride.
+The estrada songs mostly then were about love, nature or about patriotism, ideology, history and national pride.